From Batman (1989) to The Shining (1980), here are the 15 best Jack Nicholson movies, ranked.

 Here’s a look at the 15 best Jack Nicholson performances from his five-decade career:

-If there ever was a character who would have received the title of Devil in disguise, it would be Jack Nicholson’s character of Daryl van Home.
+If there ever was a character who would have received the title of Devil in disguise, it would be Nicholson’s character of Daryl van Home in George Miller’s dark fantasy.
 He plays the role of a mysterious man who enters a town and completely changes the lives of three women.
 Now, these women are actually witches.
-They themselves, do not know about it.
-The movie seems to suggest that he is some evil entity.
+They themselves do not know about it.
+The film seems to suggest that he is some evil entity.
 The role is endowed with some of the most powerful as well as charming performances by Nicholson.
-Critics pointed he was hardly acting in this film.
-And after watching it, you will come to know that this persona is just so much fun.
+Critics pointed out that he was hardly acting in this film.
+And after watching it, you’ll know that this persona is just so much fun.

 His diabolical personality with the devilish smile makes The Witches of Eastwick a memorable comedy.
 There have been many portrayals of the Devil in Hollywood.
 Yet Nicholson’s “horny little Devil” stands out from all.
 He becomes the very embodiment of sin itself.

 Jack Nicholson plays the guilt-stricken border patrol officer in Tony Richardson’s potent tale on disparity and illegal immigration.
 Nicholson’s character Charlie Smith is stationed in El Paso, Texas.
 He is hardened by his profession, as we first see Charlie negotiating with the owner of a clothing factory to arrest a few illegal Mexicans in order to fulfill his quota.
 He knows that the detained and deported Mexicans will soon make their way back to Texas.
 Charlie is bothered when he learns about his superiors’ business of human trafficking.